nirmeen-sallam/senior-frontend-task/README.md

 Hi there!

-Thanks for participating in the recruitment process for a senior frontend developer at MarketScape.
+Thank you for participating in the recruitment process for a senior frontend developer at MarketScape.
 We've made a small task for you.

 ![Preview](preview.JPG)

 The image above shows a simple(and poorly designed) chat application.
 The chat is divided into several channels.
 The task is simple - to implement it.

-The font used is https://fonts.google.com/specimen/Lato.
-A view of the website implemented with UXPin can be seen here: https://collaborate.uxpin.com/b8276ce351be48f3b69a32083c263e8fb958430a#/pages/57076903.
+The font used is (Lato)[https://fonts.google.com/specimen/Lato].
+A view of the website implemented with UXPin can be seen [here](https://collaborate.uxpin.com/b8276ce351be48f3b69a32083c263e8fb958430a#/pages/57076903).
 You should use it for reference with regards to layout, font sizes and colors - not as a reference on how to code it.

 You can use CodePen(create a new account and a new pen) or something similar.
 When you are done working on the site you should send the link to access it to pp@marketscape.com.
 Please remember that if you select an alternative to CodePen it should follow the these requirements: